Intelligent-Retinal-Imaging-Systems/IntegrationDocumentation/integration/OrderProcessingIntegrations.md

   - Users can be members of one and only one *Organization*
   - An *Organization* is uniquely identified by ClientGuid which is assigned by IRIS and provided to you when required for certain integration types.
 - **Clients/Sites**: *Organizations* have one to many *Clients* assigned to them.
-  - *Client* is the internal designation for this entity, whereas Site is more commonly referred to.
+  - *Client* is the internal designation for this entity, whereas Site, being the most typical use, is more commonly referred to.
   - Utilization is dependent on your workflow.
     - It could be a site, clinic, office or other type of facility
     - It could be a department that is or isn't physically located in the same facility as other departments.
-    - It could be an event or other form of temporal scope
+    - It could represent an event or other form of temporal scope
     - It could exist purely as a logical separation of patients
   - *Clients* have a single address to establish physical location
   - A *Client* may be assigned a LocalId based on your internal identifier (e.g.: The LocalId of Riverside Clinic is Riverside123)